Philanthropy and activism of Madonna: Gun control

-Before beginning with her advocacy, Madonna raised controversy during the MDNA Tour, because she used fake firearms which she defended as "artistic" bringing the examples of action movies.
-Shortly years after, Madonna talked about gun control rights in several opportunities, calling it "the biggest problem in America right now" by 2019.

-Among her many posts regarding concerns with school shootings and gun control, she expressed that she felt a "responsibility to the children of the world".
+Madonna spoke out about gun control rights on several occasions of her career, describing the issue in 2019, as "the biggest problem in America right now".
+In one of her media social post about school shootings and gun control, she expressed that she felt a "responsibility to the children of the world".
 By April 2021, Madonna had invited her audience to join the campaign of Everytown for Gun Safety, and she was later seen posting wheat paste stickers with messages about gun control on Los Angeles streets.
-Some public figures noted her efforts, including actor Peter Stickles.
 In May 2022, she shared a lengthy post after the Texas shooting at the Robb Elementary School demanding a "Gun Reform" from lawmakers, calling out to the National Rifle Association.

 Madonna released the video "God Control" from her 2019 album Madame X, which deals largely with the issue but earned controversy for its depiction of violence.
-Others thanked the intention, with an editor from Attitude recalling the video's caption, "it's happening every day.
-And it has to stop", as well as its affiliation with a number of groups, including Everytown for Gun Safety, March for Our Lives Action Fund, Gays Against Guns and Human Rights Campaign.
-Ruth M. Glenn, president and CEO of the National Coalition Against Domestic Violence was pleased about Madonna's mention and support.
+Its video mentions affiliations with a number of gun control groups, while Ruth M. Glenn, president and CEO of the National Coalition Against Domestic Violence was pleased about Madonna's mention and support.
 Gun activists like Shannon Watts felt grateful that artists like Madonna were participating to spread awareness.

 Political

-Madonna participated in rallies against Donald Trump including the 2017 Women's March.